NuxiiGit/Soundlet/README.md

 ### Example

-Let's say you want to create a playlist of all jazz songs in your music folder.
-First navigate to where your `Music` folder is located, and then you would type the following:
+Let's say you want to create a playlist of all *Jazz* songs in your music folder.
+First, navigate to where your `Music` folder is located, and then you would type the following:

 ```
 mpc-pls ./Music jazz.pls -genre Jazz